viniciuschan/transactions-api/README.md

 make migrate
 ```

-6. I prepared a fixture file to load initial items for testing purposes:
+6. I prepared a script to load 3.2M transactions records for testing purposes.
+This is the command:
 ```
-make create_fixtures
+make load_data
 ```

+6. In my machine it took about 4~5 min for loading this test database.

 =============